-MedU offers final exams and scoring services in paper and online format for both the CLIPP and the fmCASES courses.
-A CORE final exam is available through Radiology ExamWeb.
+MedU offers final exams and scoring services in paper and online format for both the CLIPP, fmCASES, and CORE courses.

 Need ideas for how to use the "inverted classroom" in your course or clerkship?
 See how the model works in teaching radiology using the MedU cases.